marcel-van-de-kamp/movie-app/exercises/13/assignment.md

 - *Repeat the steps for the `getFavMovies` function*

 **Result**:
-> We now asynchronously retreive the movies from a remote/stub server.
+> We now asynchronously retrieve the movies from a remote/stub server.